-One of the big challenges when designing service operations is how to link the design to the business model/strategy of the organisation and ensure that it is strategically aligned.
-One very powerful way of achieving this is through the application of a strategic management concept called the “Resource Based View (RBV) of a firm” and an associated technique called “Business Capability Modelling”.
+One of the big challenges when designing service operations is how to link the design to the business model and strategy of the enterprise and ensure that it is strategically aligned.
+One very powerful way of achieving this is through the application of a strategic management concept called the “Resource Based View (RBV) of the firm” and an associated technique called “Business Capability Modelling”.

-The basic principle is that to deliver their Business Model and Strategy, organisations require the ability to do certain things – they require a set of Business Capabilities, created by having access to a set of tangible and intangible ‘resources’, e.g. assets, processes, technologies, locations, people, skills, knowledge, behaviours etc.
+The basic principle is that to deliver their business model and strategy, enterprises require the ability to do certain things – they require a set of Business Capabilities, or competencies, created by having access to a set of tangible and intangible ‘resources’, e.g. skills, technologies and processes.

 Business Capabilities are about the ‘what’, not the ‘how’.
-They are about the ability to do things, not the doing of, nor how these things are done.
+They are about the ability to do things, not about the activities themselves.

 Key Characteristics of a Business Capability

 Business Capabilities have certain key characteristics:

 Stability.
-The Business Capabilities required by a business are relatively stable compared to how things are done, only changing as a result of changes to the Business Model.
+The Business Capabilities required by a business are relatively stable compared to how things are done, only changing as a result of changes to the Business Model and strategy.
 This is because the things a business needs to be able to do changes less frequently than how these things are done.
 To give an example, originally you could only check-in for a flight at the airport through a face-to-face transaction.
 Now you can check-in on-line, or at a self service kiosk at the airport.
-The capability to be able to check-in for a flight has not changed, but how you do it has; and very significantly.
+The capability to be able to check-in for a flight has not changed, but the activity of doing so has and very significantly.

 Decomposition.
 A Business Capability is decomposed into lower level capabilities.
 These define the more specific capabilities that the higher order capability is composed of.
 As an example, “Customer Management” is a very high level capability and there will be lots of views about what it means.
-To work through this, it is necessary to break it down further, into lower level capabilities, that are more revealing about the ability required and resolve down to a unique combination of resources.
+To work through this, it is necessary to break it down further, into lower level capabilities, that are more revealing about the ability required, to the point where you can determine the unique combination of resources required.